MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-developing-complex-dataflows.md

 ![Custom functions.](media/best-practices-developing-complex-dataflows/custom-function.png)

+> [!NOTE]
+> Sometimes you may see a notification that tells you a premium capacity is requiered to refresh a dataflow with a custom function.
+You can ignore this message and reopen the dataflow editor.
+This will usually solve your problem unless your function refers to a "load enabled" query.

 ## Place queries into folders

 Using folders for queries helps to group related queries together.
 When developing the dataflow, spend a little more time to arrange queries in folders that make sense.
 Using this approach, you can find queries more easily in the future and maintaining the code will be much easier.